-The Delian League was an association of 5th-century B.C.
-Greek city-states under the leadership of Athens, whose purpose was to continue fighting the Persian Empire after the Greek victory in the Battle of Plataea at the end of the Greco–Persian Wars.
+The initial goal of the League was to continue fighting the Persian Empire after the Greek victory in the Battle of Plataea at the end of the Greco–Persian Wars.

-Founded in 478 B.C., the League's inception Athens began to exploit the League's navy for its own benefit.
+Shortly after the League's inception Athens began to exploit it for its own benefit.
 By 454 B.C. the Delian League could be fairly characterized as the Athenian Empire.